 About The Initiative

 Lifelong health is determined by more than just our genes: experiences early in life and at other sensitive periods of development change our brains in ways that make us more or less vulnerable to health problems across the lifespan.

 How We Work

 The more we understand about early brain and biological development, the more accurately we can predict and manage the lifelong effects that experiences have on brain architecture—and the more effectively we can address addiction and other negative physical and mental health outcomes.
 This is a complex challenge that requires new ideas, concrete action, and large-scale collaboration.

-The Alberta Family Wellness Initiative facilitates research into early brain development, and addiction and mental health treatment; and applies this research to policies and practices that support positive lifelong health outcomes.
+The Alberta Family Wellness Initiative (AFWI) facilitates research into early brain development as well as addiction and mental health treatment, and applies this research to policies and practices that support positive lifelong health outcomes.
 We connect and collaborate with leaders in policy, research, education, and service delivery to turn scientific discoveries and insights into measurable results.

 Together, we’re building an expanding framework of ideas and strategies that benefit children and families and promote wellness—in Alberta and in communities across the world.

 Award for Excellence in Health Promotion, 2015